ghowland/yudien/docs/yudien_functions.md

 **Go:** UDN_SetIndex

-Note: similar to __set, however data is not stored in the gloabl udn_data.
+Note: similar to __set, however data is not stored in the global udn_data.
 Output is directly piped out to result and not stored.
 Data comes directly from input and is modified and piped out.

 **Input:** Any